Autobiographical Sketch from Age 13 to Present

 That summer, Nathaniel — “that young college sophomore”– returned home to New York for vacation and work.
 We wrote to each other every day, but Nathaniel didn’t make it easy for me.
 To improve my English, he included in each letter ten words for me to look up in the dictionary and then use in a sentence.
 Not only did I comply with this request (how foolish I felt years later), but I wrote each of my letters to him on scrap paper with a dictionary by my side, and only when I was satisfied with the contents would I pen it in my best possible handwriting.

 Upon graduation from college, Nathaniel entered the U.S. Air Force, and after an intense training program, received his silver wings as a pilot.
 The Air Force experience gave me the opportunity to see more of our beautiful country.
 Our son, David, was born in Winter Haven, Florida and is married to Lisa; our daughter Susan was born in Waco, Texas and is married to Rob; and our son Michael, born in New York is married to Rachel.
-Our 3 sets of children gave Nathaniel and me nine beautiful grandchildren, and 3 magnificent, outstanding, and adorable great-granddaughters!
+Our 3 sets of children gave Nathaniel and me nine beautiful grandchildren, 4 magnificent, outstanding, and adorable great-granddaughters, and one very handsome, great-grandson!
 Amazing!
 Amazing!

 I have been very interested in the medical profession for much of my life, and have been a Gray Lady and Candy Striper volunteer in various hospitals.
 I went back to school to become a medical assistant and worked for a most wonderful caring and professional doctor until his retirement at the age of 92!